ProcessPA/jekyll-site/quick-start-guide/scheduled-meetings/index.md

     </div>
 </div>

-  1. To view the schedule and details of upcoming meetings and outstanding action items click on the “SCHEDULE” tab on the top portion of the screen.
+  1. To view the schedule, details of upcoming meetings and outstanding action items click on the “SCHEDULE” tab on the top portion of the screen.

       <img class="img-fluid" src="/content/pages/help/clip_image002-4.jpg" />